frederic-perez/AmE-dictionary/data/dictionary.md

 __barter<sup>3</sup>__ _adj_
 __barware__
 __bas-relief__ _n_
+__basal state__ _n_ A resting metabolic state early in the morning after a minimum of 12 hours of fasting.
+Used for laboratory tests.
 __base__ _adj_ __1__ Having or showing a lack of decency; contemptible, mean-spirited, or selfish. _This film is base, moronic, insulting, and vulgar._ __2a__ Being a metal that is of little value. __b__ Containing such metals: _base coins._
 __baseline__ _n_ _We can permanently raise our happiness baseline._
 __basement__